Libera-Chat/libera-chat.github.io/chanreg.md

 they will forward your request to the team, which will get back to you as soon as possible.
 Once you have discussed your project or community with a staff member, you’ll be asked to email <projects@libera.chat> with the details of your request.

-Please do not email us without having first discussed your registration on IRC with a member of staff.
+We ask that you do not email us without having first discussed your registration on IRC with a member of staff.
+This helps ensure that your project or community is deemed to be on-topic and that we have a chance to answer any questions you may have about the group registration process.

 Please note that we only register established projects and communities.
 If your project or community does not yet exist, you are still free to register a channel with ChanServ to discuss and bootstrap your project or community.
-Once you feel you've gotten established enough to move forward with a formal registration, reach out to us.
+Once you feel your project or community is established enough to move forward with a formal registration, reach out to us.

 To ensure the registration process goes as smoothly as possible, please be prepared with the answers to the following questions: